velvia/cassandra-gdelt/README.md

 The speedup and compactness is shocking.
 * On ingest - roughly 10x faster and 5x less space with no compression!
 (No dictionary and columnar compression that is - but LZ4 C* disk compression.
 The encoding has lots of 0's in it, which appears to LZ4 compress well.)
-* On reads - more than 50x faster for reads of all columns, and over 400x faster for read of a single column
+* On reads - 32x to 83x faster for reads of all columns, and 260 - 800x faster for read of a single column
     - (Actually, 2/3rds of the single column read time is my first cut code for iterating over elements of the binary data structure, which probably can be significantly optimized)

 Is this for real?
 Gathering stats of the data being read shows that it is: